exercism/v3/languages/ruby/exercises/concept/conditionals-ternary/.docs/instructions.md

-In this exercise you will rewrite `if/else` statements from a movie theatre's website into ternary conditionals.
+In this exercise you will rewrite `if/else` statements from a movie theater's website into ternary conditionals.

 ## 1. Check if a moviegoer is entitled to the seniors' discount